YOUR SKILLS CAN MAKE A HUGE DIFFERENCE

 Family support volunteers and translators

-We would like to hear from volunteers who have ANY of these skills:
+We always want to hear from prospective volunteers with any of these skills:

-We would like to hear from volunteers who have ANY of these skills:
+We always want to hear from prospective volunteers with any of these skills:

-- Speakers of Ukrainian, Russian, Arabic, Farsi, Pashto and Dari - time commitment could be regular or occasional AND/OR
+- Speakers of Ukrainian, Russian, Arabic, Farsi, Pashto or Dari

-- Those who have experience of working with refugee and asylum seeking people, AND/OR
+- Those who have experience of working with refugee and asylum-seeking people

-- those who are particularly suited and willing to be trained in this work, and who are also able and willing to commit significant and flexible time, for direct family support work.
-To help us when we welcome new families and support them in a number of ways from administrative tasks – including registering for bank accounts, benefits, medical services and schools – to local orientations, support learning English or other activities or simply friendship.
+- Those who are particularly suited to / willing to be trained in this work, and who are able and willing to commit significant and flexible time.
+To help us when we welcome new families and support them in a number of ways from administrative tasks – including registering for bank accounts, benefits, medical services and schools – to local orientation, support learning English or simply friendship.

 ESOL teachers and subject-specific tutors